-Each review will be a maximum of 60 seconds in length, timed from when the Referee begins review of the replay at the field-level monitor.
+Each review will be a maximum of 60 seconds in length, timed from when the hand-held, field-level device is provided to the Referee.

 All reviewable aspects of the play may be examined and are subject to reversal, even if not identified in a coach's challenge or if not the specific reason for a Replay Official's request for review.